Top 10 Books I Read in 2023

 1984 — George Orwell

 Another outstanding work by George Orwell.
-Written in a darker theme than Animal Farm1984 is a depiction of a society ruled by omnipresent surveillance, thought control, and manipulation.
+Written in a darker theme than Animal Farm, 1984 is a depiction of a society ruled by omnipresent surveillance, thought control, and manipulation.

 Set in the fictional superstate of Oceania, the book follows Winston Smith, a disillusioned citizen who challenges the oppressive regime of the Party led by Big Brother.
 As Winston navigates the bureaucracy of the Party and grapples with his inner rebellion, Orwell paints a vivid portrait of a world where truth is subjective, dissent is swiftly crushed, and history is rewritten.